Kixunil/CloudFS/README.md

 CloudFS
 =======

-Filesystem which allows to treat any http-accessible file as local.
+Filesystem which allows you to treat any http accessible file as local.

 Dependencies
 ------------